kroll-j/graphserv/doc/usage.rst

 Additionally, the untranslated status line is included in the *X-GraphProcessor:* header field of the HTTP response.

-Result data records or other command output is sent in the message-body of the response.
+The message-body of the response consists of the status line followed by any result data records or other command output.

 |